scibi/django-teryt/README.rst

   * identifiers and names of streets

 This app allows to parse XML files from GUS and import them to database.
-It is meant to be use as part of larger system.
+It is meant to be used as a part of a larger system.

 Documentation
 -------------